bogdanmagometa/epub-reader/README.md

 # epub-reader
-Project for reading and processing contentsof epub files.
+Program for reading and processing contents of epub files.